salbybba/cse15l-lab-reports/lab-report-5-week-10.md

 ![](wheretofix22.png)

-If I were to debug this issue, I would probably insert a call to a helper method after the highlighted for loop in the image above.
+If I were to debug this issue, I would probably insert a call to a helper method before or within the if statement in the image above.
 It would parse through the `toReturn` string and check for quotation marks.

 ## [Test 496](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/496.md)